 How long have you been coming to Links Park?

-Do you go to many away games still?
+Do you go to any away games these days?

-Looking back, which period in time do you remember best as a Montrose fan?
+Looking back, which period in time do you remember best?

 Who was the most outstanding Manager Montrose ever had?